 where Qp , the terminal penalty matrix, is the solution of the Riccati equation:

 In general, Qp is a full (symmetric) matrix.
-You cannot use the standard Model Predictive Control Toolbox™ cost function to implement the LQR cost function.
+You cannot use the Standard Cost Function to implement the LQR cost function.
 The only exception is for the first p – 1 steps if Q and R are diagonal matrices.
 Also, you cannot use the alternative cost function because it employs identical weights at each step in the horizon.
 Thus, by definition, the terminal weight differs from those in steps 1 to p – 1.
 Instead, use the following steps:

 Augment the model (Equation 2-7) to include the weighted terminal states as auxiliary outputs: